44 Tips & Things To Know Before Visiting Turkey

 Turkey is a large country with various climates and topography.
 Depending on where you are in the country, you can encounter arid desert conditions, temperate weather, chilly snow, and sizzling hot sunshine.

 Research the weather in the locations you plan to visit ahead of time so you aren’t surprised by drastic changes in conditions as you travel around the country.
-Winter weather varies from place to place – so you really should plan ahead if you are going in the winter months.
+Winter weather varies from place to place, so you really should plan ahead if you are going during the winter months.

 30. Don’t Forget Etiquette When Visiting Mosques